davidliyutong/cloud-platform-ide/README.md

 ## Reset the container

 The `home` directory will be packed copied to `/opt/home.tar.xz` of the container.
 During the initialization The entry script `run-coder.sh` will check the existence of `/root/.config/code-server/CONFIGURED`.
-If this file does not exist, the script will extrat the content of `/opt/home.tar.xz` to `/root`, which will overwrite `/root/.config`.
+If this file does not exist, the script will extrat the content of `/opt/home.tar.xz` to `/root`.

 To reset the container, simply perform delete `/root/.config/code-server/CONFIGURED` in the container and reboot the container.

-> Warning: this will reset password to default

 ## How to deploy to K8S clusters